You've found an area that we don't have tips for yet.

 series of numbers beneath the "Google Chrome" heading.

-available update.
-Congratulations, you've just given your browser a clean bill of health!
+any available update.
+Congratulations, you've just given your browser a clean bill of

 Let your browser manage your passwords